Compare ETS

 Compliance

-MONITORING: Covered entities are required to set up monitor plans and monitor their emission based on these plans.
+MONITORING: Covered entities are required to set up and follow monitor plans.

 VERIFICATION: Provincial-level ecological and environmental authorities are responsible for organizing the verification of GHG reports.
 They may commission technical service agencies to provide verification services.
-Verification of emissions from the power sector must be complete by the end of June.
-Verification of the cement, electrolytic aluminum and steel industries should be completed before the end of September each year.
-Verification of other key industries should be completed by before the end of the year.
+Verification of 2024 emissions from the power sector must be completed by the end of June 2025.
+Verification of the 2024 emissions from the cement, aluminum smelter and steel sectors should be completed before the end of August 2025.
+Verification of other key industries should be completed by the end of September 2025.

 Market Regulation